Lance Cargill: Political career

 Cargill was first elected to the Oklahoma House in 2000 and served four terms in that body.
 In 2004, he won his re-election with more than 70% of the vote.
 In December 2006, Cargill was selected by his party to serve as the Speaker of the Oklahoma House of Representatives.
 He was formally elected on the constitutionally-mandated organizational day on January 2, 2007.
 At the time of his election, Cargill was the youngest state house speaker in the United States.

 One of Cargill's noteworthy achievements was to head up a 100 ideas Oklahoma campaign.

-Resignation as speaker after tax, ethics problems
+Resignation as speaker after tax and ethics problems

 On January 28, 2008, following heavy criticism for his failure to pay state taxes in a timely manner and questions about questionable fundraising activities by a PAC he led in 2006, Cargill resigned as Speaker of the House.
 In a press release, he stated that news accounts about his personal issues were overshadowing the important work ahead for legislators.
 He remained in the Legislature as a state representative, and did not file for re-election to his seat in 2008.

 On August 29, 2009, the Oklahoma Ethics Commission publicly reprimanded both Cargill and the Oklahoma County Republican Party for their role in the controversial PAC.